jDavidnet/dBpoweramp-naming-help/README.md

 # dBpoweramp-naming-help
-A guide (/w tools) to help use the Dynamic Naming Tools in dBpoweramp.
+A guide to use the Dynamic Naming Syntax and Tools in dBpoweramp.

+[dBpoweramp Music Converter & CD Ripper](https://www.dbpoweramp.com/) - Is a powerful audio management application and utility to batch rip, tag, and convert audio, video, and images.
+It supports all of the major codecs, has a rich plugin interface, and is scriptable.
+A companion app, PerfectTUNES, can help add missing Album Art covers, edit ID Tags, remove duplicate tracks, and compare your CD audio rip to an online database.

 ## Intro
-The dBpoweramp Dynamic Naming Code(DBPANC, pronounced DB Panic) tools provide power dynamic naming functionality to dBpoweramp.
-It seems to be a cross beween a templating engine, and a functional scripting language.
+The dBpoweramp Dynamic Naming feature provides a powerful but limited scriptable naming interface.
+It's language seems to be a cross between a templating engine, and a functional scripting language.
+This documentation hopes to improve on the software's documentation and enable more users to create the audio ontologies they desire.

 #### Language Caveats
 It has limited control flow, and some ability to nest statements; but, it does not seem to be a complete programing language.
 The operators, functions, or control statements are in a pre-fix notation form -- similar to LISP.

-Because DBPANC lacks the ability to create functions, store values for reuse or leverage modular code; code can get pretty complex and difficult to maintain.
-I am writting this guide to correct, update and simplify the production of these scripts.
+Because dBpoweramp Dynamic Naming feature lacks the ability to create functions, store values for reuse or leverage modular code; code can get pretty complex and difficult to maintain.
+I am writing this guide to correct, update and simplify the production of these scripts.

 #### Example
 Here is the CD Ripper Default Naming script